Novatics/openculturemanifesto/README.md

 **_We are Transparent_**

-* We default to transparency, truth and trust
+* Our foundation is transparency, trust and integrity
-* We share our decisions, failures and strengths
+* We share our decisions, successes and failures

 **_We are Diverse_**